-10. CEQA DETERMINATION.
+11. CEQA DETERMINATION.

-This Project qualifies for a Categorical Exemption (Class 3-New Construction or Conversion of Small Structures and Class 4-Minor Alterations to Land) under the California Environmental Quality Act ("CEQA") and the County Environmental Document Reporting Procedures and Guidelines.
+This Project qualifies for a Categorical Exemption (Class 3 - New Construction or Conversion of Small Structures and Class 4 - Minor Alterations to Land) pursuant to the California Environmental Quality Act ("CEQA") and the County Environmental Document Reporting Procedures and Guidelines.

-Pursuant to section 15303 of the State CEQA Guidelines, the Class 3 Categorical Exemption includes a single-family residence, accessory structures, and associated infrastructure.
-The Project qualifies for a Class 3 Categorical Exemption because the Project includes a proposal to construct a new single-family residence, associated infrastructure, and a widened access driveway.
+Pursuant to Section 15303 of the State CEQA Guidelines, the Class 3 Categorical Exemption includes a single-family residence, accessory structures, and associated infrastructure.
+The Project qualifies for a Class 3 Categorical Exemption because the Project includes a proposal to construct a new single-family residence and associated infrastructure.

-Pursuant to section 15304(i) of the State CEQA Guidelines, the Class 4 Categorical Exemption includes alterations in the condition of land, water, and/or vegetation which do not involve the removal of healthy, mature, scenic trees except for forestry and agricultural purposes.
+Pursuant to Section 15304(i) of the State CEQA Guidelines, the Class 4 Categorical Exemption includes alterations in the condition of land, water, and/or vegetation which do not involve the removal of healthy, mature, scenic trees except for forestry and agricultural purposes.
 Pursuant to the County Environmental Document Reporting Procedures and Guidelines, the Class 4 Categorical Exemption includes grading on land with a slope of 10 percent or less that is involved with one single-family residence and accessory uses.
-The Project qualifies for a Class 4 Categorical Exemption because the Project includes 939 cubic yards of grading, hardscaping, and fuel management activities associated with a new single-family residence.
+The Project qualifies for a Class 4 Categorical Exemption because the Project includes 2,607 cubic yards of grading, hardscaping, and fuel management activities associated with a new single-family residence.

-Section 15300.2 of the State CEQA Guidelines discusses how projects located within particularly sensitive environments may have a significant impact on the environment and are therefore not eligible for certain CEQA exemptions, including the Class 3 and Class 4 Categorical Exemptions cited herein.
+Section 15300.2 of the State CEQA Guidelines discusses how projects located within particularly sensitive environments may have a significant impact on the environment and are therefore not eligible for certain CEQA exemptions, including the Class 3 and Class 4 Categorical Exemptions mentioned above.
 Exceptions to the exemptions include project impacts to an environmental resource of hazardous or critical concern where officially designated, precisely mapped, and adopted pursuant to law by federal, state, or local agencies.
 Exceptions to the exemptions also apply where a project may result in damage to scenic resources or where a project includes activities that will have a significant effect on the environment due to unusual circumstances.
-However, the proposed project is not subject to an exception to the CEQA exemptions because the biological inventory and environmental assessment of the area of project disturbance did not indicate the presence of sensitive biological resources that would be impacted by implementation and operation of the Project, as described in detail below.
+However, the proposed Project is not subject to an exception to the CEQA exemptions because the biological inventory and environmental assessment of the area of project disturbance did not indicate the presence of sensitive biological resources that would be impacted by implementation and operation of the Project, as described in detail below.

-The Permittee completed a biological assessment that was reviewed by the Staff Biologist and the ERB.
-The Staff Biologist conducted a site visit, agreed with the contents of the biological assessment, and confirmed that the remapping of the majority of H2 Habitat on the Project Site to H3 Habitat was appropriate.
+The Applicant completed a biological assessment that was reviewed by the LA County Planning Staff Biologist ("Staff Biologist") and the ERB.
+The Staff Biologist conducted a site visit, agreed with the contents of the biological assessment, and confirmed that the biological resource remapping of the majority of H2 Habitat on the Project Site to H3 Habitat was appropriate.
 The Project is located within an area with H3 Habitat, which according to the LIP, includes native vegetation communities that have been significantly disturbed or removed as part of lawfully established development.
-More precise mapping and observation of on-site habitat was provided in the Permittee's biological assessment document and confirmed by a Staff Biologist and the ERB.
+More precise mapping and observation of on-site habitat was provided in the Applicant's biological assessment document and confirmed by a Staff Biologist and the ERB.
 The Project location and areas of fuel modification were designed to avoid observed occurrences of sensitive species.
-While some sensitive plant species were mapped on the Project Site, all of them are within mapped H2 Habitat that is not proposed for new development or fuel modification.
+While some sensitive communities were mapped on the Project Site, all of them are within the mapped H1 Habitat that is not proposed for new development or fuel modification.

-The Project, due to its maximum height of 16 feet and 11 inches above grade, is not expected to impact scenic resources such as trails or designated scenic routes.
-Other exceptions involving cumulative impact, hazardous waste sites, and historic resources also would not apply.
+The Project, due to its maximum height of 17 feet and 10 inches above grade, is not expected to impact scenic resources such as parklands, trails, or designated scenic routes.
+Other exceptions involving cumulative impacts, hazardous waste sites, and historic resources also would not apply.
 Therefore, the Project is categorically exempt from CEQA.